fuzziqersoftware/sharedstructures/README.md

     PrefixTree::bytes_for_prefix:  O(prefix length) + O(nodes in subtree)
     PrefixTree::nodes_for_prefix:  O(prefix length) + O(nodes in subtree)

-Queue performance is mostly affected by the cost of copying the key and value into and out of the shared memory pool.
+Queue performance is mostly affected by the cost of copying the value into and out of the shared memory pool.

     Queue::push_back:   1 allocation + O(value length)
     Queue::push_front:  1 allocation + O(value length)